 What are the requirements to be a guardian?

-A guardian must be:
+A guardian is: